 The Old Spanish Sugar Mill Grill & Griddle House

-Everyone from children to grandparents enjoy a perfect “old Florida” family dining experience at The Old Spanish Sugar Mill Grill & Griddle House at De Leon Springs State Park just north of Orlando.
+Everyone from children to grandparents enjoys a perfect “old Florida” family dining experience at The Old Spanish Sugar Mill Grill & Griddle House at De Leon Springs State Park just north of Orlando.
 Breakfast is the main attraction, as guests make their own pancakes on a sizzling hot griddle in the center of the table.
-Constructed of old pine and cypress this restaurant resembles a wooden barn and overlooks the sparkling De Leon spring and swimming area.
+Constructed of old pine and cypress this restaurant resembles a wooden barn and also overlooks the sparkling De Leon spring and swimming area.

 4. Horsed Around in Ocala

 Farm Tours of Ocala goes “behind the gates”